 Two-Hand (Barbell) Curl (3 sets x 8 reps, weight: 70-80 lbs.)

-This is a basic barbell movement that creates a tremendous amount of size and
+This is a basic barbell movement that creates a tremendous amount of size and power in the biceps.

 Start with your arms extended straight down.
 Curl the bar upward, bringing it as close as possible to your shoulders.
 The upper body may move very slightly.
 Form is a real priority here.
 Repeat for 3 sets of 8 repetitions for this Bruce Lee weight training workout.